The “who” and the “why” should always come before the “what” and the “how” of our faith.

 The Answer.
 We are the question to which Jesus Christ is the answer.
 Although we were created, we were captured.
 But we were rescued, so that we could be restored.
 Please click here to learn more about Acts XXIX, so that you can be part of writing the next chapter of Church history.
 Ultimately, the Kerygma is the truth that will set you free from everything that holds you back from experiencing new life in Christ.
 Please click here for information about embracing a Catholic Christian lifestyle as a spiritual Plan of Life.

 What is the Catholic Church?
 The Catholic Church is Evangelical but not Protestant.
 It is Orthodox, but not Greek or Russian.
 It is not denominational, but pre-denominational.
 It has believed, taught, preserved, defended, and died for the faith of the Apostles since the day of Pentecost which was nearly two thousand years ago.
 It was at Antioch that the followers of Jesus were first called Christians.
 But it was also at Antioch that Christians called themselves Catholics.
 Thus, we have been Catholic Christians from the first century A.D.
 Welcome to the one, holy, catholic, and apostolic Christian Church!
 We are a faith community of prayer, learning, and service.
-So, come and join us intentional disciples of Christ!
-Looking upward in faith and moving forward in hope, we are leading onward in love to new life in Christ.
+So, come and join us as intentional disciples of Christ!
+Looking upward in faith and moving forward in hope, we are leading onward in love, to new life in Christ.
 Welcome to Catholic Christianity, founded by Jesus Christ for the salvation of the world!
+For more information, please click here to read “Dominus Jesus,” an insightful and compelling declaration about our faith in Jesus Christ and his Church.

 As Catholic Christian believers . . .